Contact Us

 Amphinome, “the Sea’s Bounty”

-Provenance: A broken piece of shell from the crown of a mermaid princess
+Splinter: A broken piece of shell from the crown of a mermaid princess

 Amphinome is queen of a small, aquatic domain.
 The fragment of shell which spawned her, she now wears as a crown for herself.
 She often fluctuates in form between that of a merperson and that of a human, depending on her mood.
 Apparently the merprincess whose crown fractured to create Amphinome’s provenance was somewhat obsessive over the notion of becoming human herself.